mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * inherits() - returns true if a given object inherits a given class.
 Takes in an object and a class.
 * instanceof() - returns true if a given object is an instance of a given class or its superclass.
 * len() - gets the number of elements in something.
 Takes in a set or string.
+* assert() - throws an error with a specified message if a given expression is false.
+Takes in an expression and a string.
 * *read() - gets a string from a file.
 Takes in a string representing the file path.
 * *write() - writes a string to a file.
 Takes in a string representing the file path, and a string to write to file.